dida-do/GeoGrapher/README.md

         area_relation='Contains')
 All the downloader (`'sentinel-2'` or `'jaxa'`) specific arguments will be remembered and used as defaults after the first time the method is called.
 When dealing with 'large' polygons consider using the
 `filter_out_polygons_contained_in_union_of_intersecting_imgs` argument (see docstring).

+## Saving an associator
+Don't forget to save your changes!
+    assoc.save()

 ## Create new datasets from existing ones by cutting the images and labels (basic usage)